DerekGloudemans/manual-track-labeler/README.md

 - Boxes should be tight around the object (i.e. if the vehicle were in a tight cardboard box what would that box look like.
 Aim for as accurate as possible but don't spend too much time getting every box perfect.
 - Delete boxes that don't contain an object.
 - When necessary, reassign object IDs so that each vehicle has a single object ID through the scene
+- Note that when you click on a box, the algorithm to find which box you clicked on is based on the nearest corner point.
+There is a maximum threshold beyond which no object will be selected.
+Thus, if you are having trouble selecting a specific object, try clicking closer to the box corners for this object.
 ## 3D Annotation Controls
  - `9` - advance to next frame
 - `8` - return to previous frame.
 Note that only 200 frames are kept in buffer so attempting to move backwards more than 200 frames will cause an error